angular-gantt/angular-gantt/docs/get-started.md

         </body>

 3. [Optional] Some features of angular-gantt are optional and defined in [Plugins](configuration/plugins.md).
-Add `angular-gantt-plugins.min.js` and `angular-gantt-plugins.min.css` URLs to your HTML code.
+Add `angular-gantt-plugins.min.js` and `angular-gantt-plugins.min.css` URLs to your HTML code (after core sources).

     [jsDelivr](http://www.jsdelivr.com/)